-A SIP is a written decisions about investments for occupational pension scheme.
+A SIP is a written statement governing decisions about investments for the purposes of an occupational pension scheme.
 The SIP requirement was introduced in 1997 under s.35(3) of the Pensions Act 1995.
 Since then, a raft of additional requirements and recommendations have been implemented through different legislation.